k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

 #### AI-based Generation

 The AI process generates entities with numeric IDs.
-The TDM process, which imports the generated entities into Fabric, creates a unique LUI on each generated entity using the following format:
+The TDM process, which imports the generated entities into Fabric, creates a unique LUI for each generated entity using the following format:

 ```
 <AI env name><separator><new seq value for the entity id><separator><task execution id>